hungsu/quartz/content/notes/Elden Ring.md

 The best [[Open world]] in a videogame in many years.
 The last few years of open world games have been full of excessive handholding and on screen guides that throttle the player's desire to explore.
 Elden Ring has almost no guides and both forces and encourages the player to explore.
 I haven't felt quite so adventurous since I played Morrowind.
 Writing on games made a 10 minute video talking more: [Why Exploring in Elden Ring Feels So Good](https://youtu.be/qJy8j64pTV4)

+The visuals of the world and its people are all tied together with some incredible lore and worldbuilding.
+This [Gamespot article](https://www.gamespot.com/articles/elden-ring-heres-the-lore-and-history-of-the-lands-between/1100-6502537/) explains it better.
+If you have the time, the Elden ring lore videos by [Vaatividya](https://www.youtube.com/watch?v=DYDs_Inzkz4) are so amazing they were reposted on Elden Ring's official channel.

 ## Not so fun things

-So far, I don't care much for the game's story or its characters.
+Despite the lore, the game's story or its characters have been entirely forgettable for me.
 I had extremely high expectations of the story given its involvement with George R. R. Martin, and could not tell you anything about it despite having 40 hours in the game.

 The game balance is terrible.
 Enemy damage is too high, rune rewards often don't make sense.
 Videogamedunkey made a [video](https://youtu.be/D1H4o4FW-wA) about it.